-The Rackable H2106-G7 server is a 2U rackmount system (see Figure 1-1).
-It has two main subsystems: the 2U server chassis and the four-processor integrated serverboard.
+The Rackable C2108-G8 server is a 2U rackmount system (see Figure 1-1).
+It has two main subsystems: the 2U server chassis and the two-processor integrated serverboard.

-In addition to the serverboard and chassis, various hardware components have been included with the system, as listed:
+In addition to the serverboard and chassis, various hardware components may be included with the system, as listed:

 - One slim DVD-ROM drive (optional)

-- Six 8-cm chassis fans
+- Three internal 8-cm chassis fans

-- Four passive heatsinks
+- Two passive heatsinks

 - One air shroud

 - SATA or SAS Accessories

+- Eight drive carriers support installation of up to eight disks

 - One or two power supplies

 - One rackmount kit

 - One CD containing drivers and utilities

-Figure 1-1 Rackable H2106-G7 Server (Top Removed)
+Figure 1-1 Rackable C2108-G8 Server